 With the large scoop, I call for these cookies to cook at 350 degrees for 14-15 minutes to be perfect.
 If you go with the smallest cookie scoop then the ideal cooking time will drop to 9 minutes.
 The key is to not overcook them, you want them to stay soft and chewy after they cool.

 There’s really no wrong size for these cookies, as they will taste amazing at any size you bake them at.
 So hopefully you’ll get in your kitchen and give them a try soon.
 Let me know what you think if you do!

 A chewy chocolate cookie with white chocolate chips.
 This cookie is crunchy around the edges and chewy in the middle similar to a brownie.
 The best of both worlds for cookie lovers.

 - 1 1/2 cups of sugar

 - 2 large eggs

 - 2 teaspoons of vanilla

 - Preheat the oven to 350 degrees.

-- Cream the butter, brown sugar, sugar, and vanilla together in a mixing bowl and combined until smooth.
+- Cream the butter, brown sugar, sugar, and vanilla together in a mixing bowl and combine until smooth.